Who can become a Shareholder in a Company?

 State or Central Government

-Any of the SGs or the CGs can become a shareholder of a company through the President of India or the Governor of a state.
+Any department of the state government or central government can become a shareholder of a company through the approval of the President of India or the Governor of a state.
 The Act states that either President or Governor could nominate any person to be present at any meeting of the company.

 Share This Post: